Garden Art Anyone Can Create

 Highlight small garden art pieces—homemade, recycled or purchased—by setting them in a container.
 This galvanized tub contains two sculptures, petunias and other plants in a graceful arrangement.

 Enliven a landscape with recycled materials.
-Check garden centers, salvage shops—even garbage bins and construction sites.
+Check salvage shops, garden centers, even curbside giveaways.
 Use materials just as you find them, or give them a fresh coat of paint so they stand out in the garden.

 A coat of paint turns an old chair into a colorful perch for a flower container.